doingwebthings/Slate/readme.md

 2. `bower install` or `bower update`
 3. `grunt` or `grunt build`

-##You don´t want a fancy app with a nice workflow provided by yeoman?
+##You don´t want a fancy client app with a nice workflow provided by yeoman?
 If you don´t need a dedicated client just delete the client dir and adjust the path to your templates in index.php `$app->config('templates.path', './client/dist');` to `$app->config('templates.path', './templates');`.
 Now put your template files (which can be Twig-files if you want to) in there and you´re good to go.